tobyk100/Sort/README.md

 </ul>

 The provided sorting algorithms sort URLs first by their validity, where valid URLs come before invalid ones.
 Next, the algorithm sorts by strings of the normalized URLs.
+The output file will contain the original URL from input file sorted by these two criteria.

 <strong>November 8th Release</strong>
 For this release we integrated TA feedback and added the sorting algorithms from team Full House.